[This article has been updated to reflect the new tax law that went into effect on January 1, 2018]

-Does your business require you to be on the road?
-Or in the air?
-There are a number of deductions you can take that relate to your business travel that go beyond the standard business mileage rate of 55.5 cents per mile.
+Does your business require you to be on the road, or in the air?
+There are a number of business travel deductions you can take that go beyond the standard business mileage rate of 53.5 cents per mile.
 Business travel expenses such as airfare, hotel stays, trade conventions, meals while traveling, and laundry/dry cleaning bills may be eligible deductions.

 Compensation that you provide to your employees is often tax deductible.
 This can go beyond wages to include bonuses, commissions, and paid sick or vacation leave, as well as fringe benefits such as life insurance and educational assistance plans.

 If you lease the space you use for your business, you may be able to deduct some or all of the rent paid to your landlord.
 In addition, your business’s utility bills such as electric, gas, water, and phone service may also be deductible.

 Did you hire an unemployed veteran in the last year?
 If so, you may be eligible for a Work Opportunity Credit.
 Employees who are members of other targeted groups, such as qualified ex-felons or summer youth employees, may also entitle you to the credit.